DeFacts-Protocol/blindproof-subnet/PROPOSAL.md

 * Every value a miner computes is masked noise.
 * Every piece of the computation carries a zero-knowledge (ZK) proof.
 * Every proof is checkable by anyone in milliseconds, and payment follows the proof, not the promise.
+* Settlement rests on mathematical certainty that the computation ran correctly — to our knowledge, a first for private inference.

 The client masks a question, walks away, and returns to a verified answer — from machines that never saw the question at all.

 The name "Blindproof" is the design: the miners are blind, yet the work is proven.
-Settlement rests on mathematical certainty that the computation ran correctly — to our knowledge, a first for private inference.

 The contribution of this subnet is its economic mechanism — to our knowledge a first of its kind: incentives and settlement conditioned on cryptographic proof, with verification cheap enough to run before payment on every job, so that one verified proof moves both money streams at once — the miner's emissions and the client's escrowed fee.